arkonki/webmail/README.md

         # Start the app, pointing to a socket file.
         # Ensure the directory exists and your user has permissions to write to it.
-        # The DATABASE_URL must also be available in the environment.
+        # The DATABASE_URL and ENCRYPTION_KEY must also be available in the environment.
         SOCKET_PATH="/var/run/webmail.socket" pm2 start "npm run start" --name webmail-client
         ```